edwardanderson/articular/README.md

 ### Default Types and Properties

-1. Built-in [defaults](defaults.json) for common types and properties mean less boiler-plate syntax.
+1. Built-in [defaults](defaults.json) for common types and properties means writing less boiler-plate syntax.
 Both of these two patterns populate the same JSON structure with data:

     ```markdown
     # Queen Nefertiti